Little Granite Mountain Rock Climbing

 Little Granite Mountain is reached by driving north from the intersection of Dynamite Road and 136th Street.
 Keep an eye out for where the power lines cross over the road.
 You'll find a short paved access road on the left leading to a humongous gravel parking lot.
 This is the trailhead.

 41 Total Climbing Routes

 Browse More Rock Climbing Classics in Little Granite Mountain

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Little Granite Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Little Granite Mountain:

 Featured Route For Little Granite Mountain